cunarist/transle/README.md

 pip install -r requirements.txt
 ```

 Set the app name and domain.

-> This only works once.
-You cannot revert this.
+This only works once and you cannot revert this.

 ```
 python automate naming